-The Federal Aviation Authority mandated that airports install long runway sections comprised of a material* that stops planes in trouble.
-The use of the new runway configurations began in 2014 or 2015.
-Perhaps there was a change in jet blast barriers (type and position) during and after this project?
+The Federal Aviation Administration mandated that airports lacking long runways install sections made of a material* that stops planes when necessary.
+The project at SFO began in 2014.
+The return to the full use of the affected runways was slowly implemented until the end of 2015.
+Perhaps the change in fences, jet blast barriers (type and position) and "powerup" locations caused the noise issue?

 *Engineered Material Arresting System - In SFO's case, possibly 4-foot square blocks of crushable concrete aggregate filled with foam